Putting industrial waste heat to work

 Vertical plate, horizontal tube and vertical tube MBHEs can also be used in processing applications where a product undergoes a thermal processing step.
 Heat is recovered from the solids after the thermal processing step.
 It is then recycled back to the front end of the process to pre-heat the solids.
 This reduces the primary energy required for the thermal processing step.
 In some cases, the heat recovered can be further enhanced with heat pump technology.

-Solex Thermal Science is the global market leader and developer of high-efficiency, indirect heat exchange technology for the heating, cooling and drying of free-flowing granular materials such as solid granules, pellets, beans, seeds and particles.
+Solex Thermal Science is the global market leader and developer of high-efficiency, indirect heat exchange technology for the heating, cooling, drying and energy recovery of/from solids, liquids and gases.

 In recent years, Solex has expanded into the energy-transition sector with key collaborations globally on decarbonization applications such as industrial waste heat recovery, concentrated solar power (CSP) and carbon capture.